 - i.
 Any donor or funding source controlled by a single entity, government, or person that makes up more than 20% of the operating budget. - ii.
 A clear, documented, and specific financial plan, should a single funding source be lost. - iii.
-A reserve fund equal to 10% of the annual operating budget. - c.
+A reserve fund equal to 10% of the annual operating budget. - e.
 Documentation should include: - i.
 Anonymous list of donor contributions - ii.
 Budget that shows the total amount of donations relative to total budgeted revenue - iii.
 Report showing financial support and/or in-kind gifts from its constituency (which may include products and/or services) to the school, as well as all situations where any individual (or external source) contributes a significant portion of the budgeted school income per year - iv.
-An explanation of these financial arrangements and what they mean to the school - B.2.a States with universal tuition support (e.g., Educational Savings Accounts (ESAs) or vouchers): These revisions apply to schools in states that provide a significant amount of financial support to parents for use in private school education.
+An explanation of these financial arrangements and what they mean to the school - B.2.a States with universal tuition support (e.g., Educational Savings Accounts (ESAs) or vouchers): These revisions apply to schools located in states that provide a significant amount of financial support to parents for use in private school education.
 Particularly programs that are not restricted to low-income families.
-Revenue from these sources may exceed 20% of a school's budgeted income.

-Principle: While ACCS is thankful that ESAs and vouchers make private school tuition more affordable, we view the state funding of tuition as much of a threat as an opportunity.
-We are concerned that these tuition programs may be a modern Trojan horse.
+Revenue from these sources may exceed 20% of a school's budgeted tuition income. - a.
+Principle: While ACCS is thankful that ESAs and vouchers make private school tuition more affordble, we view the state funding of tuition as much of a threat as an opportunity.
+We are concerned that these funding programs may prove to be a modern Trojan horse.
 As noted in standard B.I., accredited schools must be financially stable, and many schools may not be stable if they reject all participation in these programs.
-Short-term stability may require significant involvement in these programs.
-However, we believe long-term stability requires measures to mitigate against the potential loss of these funds.
-A school that compromised on Biblical truth (e.g., marriage and gender issues) to continue receiving government funds would be in danger of losing ACCS-accredited status.
+Short-term stability may require significant involvement in these programs, however, we believe long-term stability requires measures to mitigate against the potential loss of these funds.

-b.
+e.
 Indicators

 - i.
 Schools take steps to mitigate against the potential loss of these funds and remain positioned to end participation in these programs to ensure faithfulness to the school's mission.
-Steps might include any of all of the following measures: - (a) Schools limit receipt of these funds to a set percentage of budgeted revenue. - (b) Schools allocate some funds to a reserve fund. - (c) Schools limit the available funds they will accept per student below the state allocation to ensure that parents are responsible for at least part of the student's tuition. - ii.
-Schools establish a reserve fund to be used if continued participation in these programs threatens the school's mission.
-The reserve fund amount is sufficient to keep the school operating for a time absent state funds.
+Steps might include any of all of the following measures: - 1.
+Schools limit receipt of these funds to a set percentage of budgeted revenue. - 2.
+Schools allocate some funds to establish a reserve fund.

+- 3. Schools limit the amount of available funds that they will accept per student below the state allocation to ensure that parents are responsible for at least part of the student's tuition - ii.
+Schools establish a reserve fund to be used if participation in these programs threatens the school's mission.
+The amount of the reserve fund sufficient to keep the school operating for a time absent state funds.]

-c.
+e.
 Documentation should include: